Glass 8245 for X-Ray Sources

 Linked by location and technology

 A distance of just 40 km separates the home of SCHOTT AG in Jena, Thuringia from the Siemens Healthineers facility in Rudolstadt, Germany.
 Both tech companies can look back on more than 100 years of history and are now linked by close technological cooperation.
 Siemens Healthineers uses glass 8245 to manufacture vacuum components, X-ray tubes and X-ray beams, as well as detectors for diagnostic devices such as Computed Tomography (CT) scanners.
-The glass forms a gas-tight shield and insulator between the anode and cathode of the X-ray tube.
+The glass forms a gas-tight seal and insulator between the anode and cathode of the X-ray tube.

 The glass is then fused with the sealing rings to create a vacuum-tight glass-metal connection.